abhishek-honey/git/Pragmatic_Guide_to_Git.md

 Once I have the feature complete, I give the commits I’ve created a quick review to make sure all the changes are necessary.
 At this point I look for commits that can be combined and make sure they are in the most logical order.

-Finally, once I have those commits ready, I share those commits by push- ing them (push is the term for sending commits to another repository) back upstream to my public repository so the rest of the team can view them and integrate them with their repositories.
+Finally, once I have those commits ready, I share those commits by pushing them (push is the term for sending commits to another repository) back upstream to my public repository so the rest of the team can view them and integrate them with their repositories.

 #### Repository Layouts
 * One method is the fully distributed model.
 In this, each developer has their own public repository that the developer uses to publish their changes to.
 All the other developers on the team then pull changes from everyone else’s repositories to keep current.